kennytilton/mxtodomvc/README.md

 3. the mxWeb approach to Web Components;
 4. all dataflow all the time: "lifting" components into the Matrix;
 5. a single source of behavior: co-location of model and view; and
-6. the Grail of object re-use.
+6. the Grail of object reuse.

 And now the code.
-First, the big picture illustrating the code re-use of the mxWeb solution to "Web Components":
+First, the big picture illustrating mxWeb's approach to "Web Components":
 ````clojure
 (defn matrix-build []
   (md/make